Written For ParentCircle Website new design update

-Meet Mitashi Pawar, the educationist and counsellor who swears that parenting needn’t be the enormous challenge its often cracked up to be.
-Read her 10 rules of parenting.
+Meet Mitashi Pawar, the educationist and counselor who swears that parenting needn't be the enormous challenge it's often cracked up to be.
+Read her 10 rules of parenting

 We all want to be the best parents.
 We want to have the warmest hugs, happiest smiles, and fuzziest moments of connection with our children, while also ensuring that our children are well-behaved, confident, and successful.
 Is this even for real?